Ville de Chinon Forteresse royale de ChinonVille de Chinon Forteresse royale de Chinon

 A castle at the heart of the empire

-Everyday life at court
+Daily life at court

-Plunge into the refined atmosphere of the medieval court, where days are organised around meals served in the great hall.
+Immerse yourself in the refined atmosphere of the medieval court, where days are organised around meals served in the great hall.
 On the trestle table, delicate dishes are accompanied by the finest wines from Anjou and Touraine.
-The troubadours enchant the guests with their songs of courtly love while the servants bustle about in the royal kitchens.
+The troubadours entertained the guests while the servants busied themselves in the royal kitchens.
+The tufa stone walls housed a refined court, where knights and dignitaries from the four corners of the Plantagenet Empire rubbed shoulders.

 Royal visits to the fortress

-Watch the preparations for a royal meal as they were in the 12th century: the servants bustle about in the kitchens while the queen supervises the service in the great hall.
+Admire the preparations for a royal meal as they were in the 12th century: servants bustle about in the kitchens while the queen supervises service in the great hall.
 The fascinating staging takes you back to the time of Eleanor’s feasts, when refined food and diplomatic discussions were combined.
 Historians estimate that she spent almost a third of her time in this residence, before events transformed this place of power into a gilded prison.

 Visit the Royal Fortress

-The Plantagenet spaces
+The Plantagenet areas

 Historical events